ScilifelabDataCentre/dds_cli/docs/project.rst

 .. note::

    Commands that should only work for Unit Adminds and Unit Personnel are noted in the step it applies to with three asterisks \*\*\*).
+Asterisks applied to a main item (e.g. 3.) also applies to the subitems (e.g. 3.1., 3.2. etc).
 If there is additional information about the different permissions, this is displayed in a parenthesis beside the asterisk.

    Although Project Owners and Researchers should not be able to successfully run most of these commands, we ask you to try these out anyway, and report back if anything unexpected happens.